-Channunpa Wakhan - The Sacred Pipe, Lakota 40" x 30" ~ Sanders Galleries
+Channunpa Wakhan - The Sacred Pipe, Lakota 40" x 30" ~ Illume Gallery West

 For the Lakota, the pipe is a sacred object, integral to spiritual and cultural life.
 Each part of the pipe - stem, bowl, tobacco, breath, and smoke - is symbolic of the fundamental relationships among plants, animals, humans, elements, and spiritual beings.
-The elaborate pip ceremony includes prayers to the four directions, to mother earth and father sky, and ultimately to the Great Spirit.
+The elaborate pipe ceremony includes prayers to the four directions, to mother earth and father sky, and ultimately to the Great Spirit.
 As the honored pipe keeper, this older man holds up a Catlinite pipe adorned with eagle feathers.
-He wears and eagle feather headdress, and his buckskin shirt is adorned with beadwork, dyes, horsehair and ermines.
+He wears an eagle feather headdress, and his buckskin shirt is adorned with beadwork, natural pigments, horsehair and ermines.
 This noble portrait is about belief in the essence of life itself.

 ~~~